arunadayaimleap/pr-checker-v2/README.md

 1. **Component Relationships**: Shows how different files and components interact with each other
 2. **Data Flow**: Illustrates how data moves through the system
 3. **Architecture Overview**: Provides a high-level view of the system architecture
+4. **Sequence Diagrams**: Shows the order of operations and interactions between components over time

 These diagrams are automatically rendered as images and included in the PR comments.